TyrangYang/TyrangYang_blog/react/index.md

 > Unlike Redux `dispatch` function doesn't need to add in `useEffect` or `useCallback` dependence list since `dispatch` always be a same function

-#### some trick
+#### setState by useReducer

-useReducer is the shortest way to create a state for toggle a boolean value
+Usually we set a state by useState.
+But if the state is simple boolean,`useReducer`is the shortest way to create a state for toggle a boolean value

 ```js
 const [switch, toggleSwitch] = useReducer((state) => !state, false);